weaviate/weaviate-io/_posts/blog/2022-08-30-Research-Insights-Spider.md

 The authors experimentally present the effectiveness of Spider with the use of ODQA (Open-Domain Question Answering) datasets.
 ODQA datasets consist of labeled (question, answer, context) tuples.
 For example (“What is the atomic number of oxygen?”, “8”, “Oxygen is the chemical element with the symbol O and atomic number 8.”).
 Retrieval models are evaluated based on whether they can retrieve this context given the question as input and a large collection of contexts represented as vectors.
 This is reported with the top-k retrieval accuracy, the percentage of questions for which the answer span is found in the top-k passages most similar to the query.

 The Spider retrieval models are 110 million parameter BERT-base transformers, using an uncased WordPiece tokenizer.
 The vector representations of passages are extracted by indexing the [CLS] token, a common indexing technique describing extraction from the leftmost vector in BERT’s output matrix.
 Spider is trained on a Wikipedia dump from Dec.
 20th, 2018 with passages of 100 words as retrieval units, totalling 21 million passages after preprocessing.
 Spider is trained for 200,000 steps using a batch size of 1024.
-This takes 2 days implemented with 8 80GB A100 GPUs.
+This takes 2 days on 8 80GB A100 GPUs.
 The authors additionally explore fine-tuning Spider with Supervised Learning using 8 Quadro RTX 8000 GPUs.

 ### Spider + BM25 is on par with Supervised DPR when evaluated on the Supervised DPR test set!